ucsb-cs9/s25/_lab/lab07.md

 ## Cybersecurity Context
 The skills developed in this lab directly translate to real-world cybersecurity applications.
 The MinHeap priority queue you're implementing mirrors how security incident response systems use [NIST Cybersecurity Framework](https://www.nist.gov/cyberframework) to prioritize and process threats based on severity and timestamp, ensuring critical vulnerabilities are addressed first.
-For example, the [MITRE ATT&CK Framework](https://attack.mitre.org/) is the Industry-standard for categorizing cyber threats using object-oriented principles
+For example, the [MITRE ATT&CK Framework](https://attack.mitre.org/) is the Industry-standard for categorizing cyber threats using object-oriented principles.

-Your implementation of `inheritance` and `polymorphism` - will reflect how security frameworks categorize and respond to different types of threats through a unified interface.
+Your implementation of _inheritance_ and _polymorphism_ will reflect how security frameworks categorize and respond to different types of threats through a unified interface.
 Your implementation of _getters_ and _setters_ demonstrates core security concepts like data encapsulation and controlled access, which are vital for maintaining data integrity and preventing unauthorized modifications.
 Finally, the `pytest` testing methodology parallels security testing practices where systems are rigorously evaluated against normal operations, edge cases, and potential vulnerabilities, just like they do in the [OWASP Testing Guide](https://owasp.org/www-project-web-security-testing-guide/).

 These programming patterns and structures are foundational in designing secure systems that effectively monitor, prioritize, and respond to security events in real-world cybersecurity operations.